echiu2/Pokemon_Stadium/README.md

 # Pokemon_Stadium
-Currently a text-based Pokemon Battle Game
+Currently a text-based Pokemon Battle Game!

+# Feature to be added:
+- fetching PokemonAPI to allow a more diverse choice of Pokemons to battle with
+- This will turn into a Pygame with button functionalities